aedobbyn/beer-data-science/compile.md

   beer_gathered <- gather_ingredients(clustered_beer_necessities, ingredient_colnames)  # ingredient colnames defined above function
   # ------------------------------------------------------------------------------- #

+  # Next we get a vector of all ingredient levels and take out the one that's an empty string and
+  # use this vector of ingredient levels in `select_spread_cols()` below

   # Get a vector of all ingredient levels
   beer_gathered$ing_names <- factor(beer_gathered$ing_names)
   ingredient_levels <- levels(beer_gathered$ing_names)